akjaerh/PIEHaptics/README.md

 ### 2. Soldering the pins and connecting the motor shield
+Everything should be soldered according to the Fritzing-diagram above.
+To make our device durable, we further secured the connections with glue-gun-glue.
+Make sure you test all of your connections before doing anything like that.
 ### 3. Soldering on the vibration motor
+Instead of soldering on the motor directly to the motor-shield, we soldered on two proto cables with a female end.
+This allowed us to test out different motors (soldering proto cables with male ends on the motor).
+If you only have one motor, this won't matter.
 ### 4. Soldering on the button
+We are using the INPUT_PULLUP pinMode, that uses the internal resistor in the WEMOS/Arduino-board.
+Therefor a resistor is not necessary.
 ### 5. Creating the enclosure
 ![](images/20181112_144646.jpg)
 For this exact iteration, we wanted to create an enclosure to strap to the body.
 For creating and mounting the device, we did the following steps: